urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 <img src="./images/github-local-repo.png" width=90%/>
 </div>

 If you are  not sure if this repository is actually available locally, click the "Show in Explorer" button.
 You should see a folder with a single file - the README.md you edited before!
+If so, **congratulations - you have cloned your first repository**!

 ### Your third commit - adding files to a local repository with an R project

+Now that we have a local copy of our repository, we can work on adding some files to this repository.

 If you've never used R projects, they are a reproducible way to keep all the files associated to a coding project together (e.g., data, code, and figures).
 I like R projects specifically as it provides a way to automate where your working directory is for a project, and as such, makes it far easier to write your code in a reproducible way by using relative file paths.